Perth may be one of Scotland’s smaller cities, but that doesn’t mean it’s short on things to do!

 The unique hedge maze and palace grounds are filled with kid-friendly activities too.

-The only way to visit the Lochleven Castle is by boat and you should book ahead to avoid disappointment.
+The only way to visit Lochleven Castle is by boat, and you should book ahead to avoid disappointment.

 It is possible to book tickets just for the gardens if you have little ones who might not be so interested in the castle interiors!